-Probably many of us fashion and style lovers had dreamed at least once to be a famous fashion designer and/or work in the fashion industry.
-We adored the models on the catway, and we were big fans of the one or other designer or brand.
-Today I want to introduce you to Sophie Lodge, who is studying Fashion & Textiles in London, UK.
+Studying fashion and textiles design was probably a dream of many of us when we were girls or teenagers.
+We adored the models on the catwalk, and we were big fans of the one or other designer or brand.
+Let me introduce you to Sophie Lodge, who is studying Fashion & Textiles in London, UK.

 - Lessons I’ve Learnt Whilst Studying Fashion